Shopping Cart ( )

 Just like their human counterparts, dogs are prone to all kinds of allergies.
-For starters, we define allergy as a state of over-reactivity that attacks the body mainly through the immune system. skin allergies, food allergies, and environmental allergies.
-However, the most common allergies found in dogs are food allergies.
+We define allergy as a state of over-reactivity that attacks the body mainly through the immune system.
+We can divide dog allergies into a few categories such as skin allergies, food allergies, and environmental allergies.
+However, the most common one found in dogs are food allergies.

 Food allergies vary from one dog to another.
 For example, most dogs are allergic to protein-based food like beef, egg and chicken while others have a specific intolerance towards grains such as wheat.

-The best dog food for allergies in the market can range from hypoallergenic dog food, novel protein diets to even homemade dog food that comes fresh from the kitchen.
-For further options, you can even add essential fatty acids such as Omega-rich fish oils into their diet.
+The best dog food for allergies in the market can range from hypoallergenic dog food, novel protein diets to homemade dog food that comes fresh from the kitchen.

-Most dogs are allergic to proteins.
-For example, the protein deriving from dairy products such as beef, lamb, chicken, chicken eggs, soy, or gluten.
+Most dogs are allergic to proteins deriving from dairy products such as beef, lamb, chicken, chicken eggs, soy, or gluten.
 Each time your dog eats food containing allergen substances, symptoms of allergies occur because of the antibodies clashing with the antigens.
 Below are the different food allergies symptoms in dogs that vary from one another.

 Scabs are caused by an infection aptly known as superficial bacterial folliculitis.
 Food allergies symptoms include sores and bumps that appear on the dog’s surface skin.